One of the mysteries of the English language finally explained.

-A scale of fees, taxes, wages, etc. that varies in accordance with the variation of a particular standard.‘the winners are paid on a sliding scale according to how many previous meetings they have ridden at’
+A scale of fees, taxes, wages, etc., that varies in accordance with variation of some standard.

 - ‘There are no entry charges, and exit charges are applied on a sliding scale from 5 per cent of the fund value in year one to zero per cent in year six.’

 - ‘Entry charges have been dropped in favour of exit penalties, which are applied on a sliding scale from 5 per cent in year one down to zero in year five.’